PROJECT VISION

 Photo from Sheridan Community Land Trust

-Power Plant, 1952 from Ed Zowada Collection, Sheridan County Historical Society and Museum
+Power Plant, 1952 from Museum at the Bighorns, Ed Zowada Collection

 Restoration of the Acme site will improve wildlife habitat and enhance existing recreation opportunities within the area.
 Currently, environmental contamination and other hazards prohibit any sort of public use of the site.
 While the specific future uses of the site have not been determined, project partners identified three expectations that must be maintained.